manik-ml-2k23/practical_application_II_starter/README.md

 ## Analysis and Modeling

 - Exploratory Data Analysis (EDA): Analyzed the dataset to understand data distributions, correlations, and relationships between features.
-- Data Preprocessing: Handled missing values and outliers

 - Machine Learning Models: Linear regression and Lasso regression for predicting vehicle prices using cross validation.
-Best Lasso model was used for modeling returned by GridSearch.
+Best Lasso model was used for modeling returned by RandomizedSearchCV.

+## Model Evaluation:
-- Model Evaluation: Evaluated model performance using RMSE and R-squared
+ Evaluated model performance using RMSE and R-squared.
+Looking at RMSE as the unit matches the target price in $ and R-Squared to look at the percentage.
-    * Linear regression achieved an RMSE of $9265 and R-squared of 0.39.
+- Linear regression achieved an RMSE of $7881.7 and R-squared of 0.62.
-    * Lasso regression achieved an MSE of $9265 and R-squared of 0.54.
+- Lasso regression achieved an MSE of $7881.7 and R-squared of 0.62.

-## Recommendations and Insights:
-    * Diesel fuel cars and year of manufacture have the strongest influence on vehicle prices.
-    * Vehicles in like new condition tend to have higher prices compared to fair or other condition.

 ## Dependencies